pantheon-systems/documentation/source/content/guides/autopilot/01-introduction.md

 Autopilot requires Multidev, and is available to Pantheon Gold Accounts or higher.

 Autopilot is enabled for Pantheon sites at the organization level.
-Your user should be added to the site's organization with at least Developer-level access.

 ## Will Autopilot work for your site?